rarebreed/rarebreed.github.io/_posts/2020-01-23-open-source-reckoning.md

 I quite frankly don't think this will work, or at least, it won't work for a long time.
 I could be wrong though, and I do admire the work that the Bytecode Alliance is doing in this area.

-I already pointed out the problems even with this webassembly nanoprocess based solution.
+I already pointed out the problems with the webassembly nanoprocess based solution.
 How long will it take to create wasm compilers for every language out there?
 Containers are already more safe than a stand alone solution, but not all software that is deployed uses containers.
 Even the Bytecode Alliance solution requires some level of manual auditing to ask "hey, why does package X require write access to the filesystem?".

-How often are you vigilant when installing android apps and it asks if you want to give an app permission to read/write to the filesystem, or have access to the videocam or microphone?
+How often are you vigilant when installing android apps when it asks if you want to give an app permission to read/write to the filesystem, or have access to the videocam or microphone?
 Most often, we don't care, or we don't think about the ramifications.
 For some, it may be an obvious red flag ("why does an app that retweets need read access of my filesystem?"), but for other apps, it